hinabhayani/Bell-Coding-Challenge/README.md

      3.2 Anglar

      - Created single page UI to display APIs response.
 It has table that contains List of Media and on click of Media It will show a Poster Image And Mideia Detail           of each Media.
-     - I hahve created two DropDown one Contains MediaList and second One have ImageType.
+     - Added two DropDown one Contains MediaList and second One have ImageType.
      - If you select Media from Media List then It will shows Media Details with all of the Images with Image Type.
      - If you select Media From First DropDown and Image Type from second Drop Down Tha It will Shows MediaDetails and Display Image of selected Image Type.